Ballia, India: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C, D and M. Be sure to find the correct kind.
-The majority of adapters currently available are just plug changers and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one works in most places.
+A plug adapter that supports outlet types C, D and M. Take care to pick the necessary kind.
+A lot of adapters currently being sold are just plugs and require your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most areas.

 When planning a trip to Ballia, India in April, it is important to consider the region's climate and cultural norms.
 April falls under the summer season in Ballia, which means you can expect hot and dry weather.
 Here are some tips on what to wear and what to pack for this time of year: